 I could end there, the main point is made.
 But wait, I have more unsolicited advice to give!

 Actually, I realize that it is always much easier to pontificate about things that don’t hit you directly.
 Everybody is an insightful genius when commenting on a situation that does not evoke strong emotions, and a sensitive self-righteous heart when it’s close to home.
-I joke around many topics but it is much harder for me to practice impartiality when there is an insult in the direction of my ethnicity or my values.
-It bothers me more.
-I have trained myself to keep a cool head about it and look for solutions when I can – but it’s an effort.
-And I see it everywhere around, too.
+I joke around many topics—but at the same time, it is much harder for me to practice perfect impartiality if there is an insult in the direction of my ethnicity or my values.
+I have trained myself to keep a cool head about it and look for solutions when I can—but it’s an effort.
+Always an effort.

-See, I actually work very hard on not paying much attention to the sensationalist stupidity that I know I cannot fix.
-I have even developed a wonderful immunity to Russia-bashing (a pain in my Russian ass), of which I am proud.
-Like, the other day the U.S. State Department issued Russia Travel Advisory, and all I did in response was reminisce about my most recent visit to Moscow.
-The streets were clean, the cab drivers were friendly, the fucking governemnt officials were helpful, can you believe that?
+See, I actually work very hard on paying as little attention as possible to the sensationalist stupidity that I know I cannot fix.
+I have even developed a wonderful immunity to Russia-bashing (a pain in my Russian arse).
+For example, when the other day the U.S. State Department issued Russia Travel Advisory, all I did in response was reminisce about my most recent visit to Moscow.
+The streets were clean, the cab drivers were friendly, the governemnt officials were polite and helpful, can you believe that?
 But what really amazed me was going to a normal, non-fancy restaurant, sticking around until maybe 2 a.m. without being bothered or pressured to leave, and having a BUTTON on the table to call the waiters when I needed them.
 That button made me reevaluate everything I had known about life.
 A button to call the waiter.
 In Russia.

 Ten or thirty years from now, the kids of today’s passionate Russia-bashers will ask their parents embarrassing questions, and that’s enough satisfaction for me.
 I will have my last word then!
 It is even possible, although not guaranteed, that by then, my home country will have a different president.
 Although with him and Keith Richards, you never know…